Moderator Variable

 Linear vs. non-linear measurement

 In this equation, the relationship is linear and represents the interaction effect of the moderator and the independent variable.
-When the relationship is non-linear, the following equation shows the effect of the moderator variable effect:
+When the relationship is non-linear, the following equation shows the effect of the mediator variable effect:

 Assumptions